Codecsocean/mediaelement-snapshot/README.md

 ### Overview

-Mediaelement Snapshot plugin creates a button to take video snapshots easily!
+Mediaelement Snapshot plugin creates a button in the player controls allows to take video snapshots with different image types (jpeg, png).

 ### Installation